ricko2001/Genealogy-scripts/RM -Group from SQL/ReadMe.txt

 [OPTIONS]
 GROUP_FROM_SQL_OPTIONS = OptSet_SMITH
     The name of the INI file section set of options that will be used by the utility to create the group.
-Other set may exist, but are ignored.
+Other sets may exist in the ini file, but are ignored.

 [OptSet_SMITH]
 QUERY_GROUP_NAME = GroupSmith
     The name of the RM group to store the results.

 [OptSet_SMITH]
-QUERY_GROUP_UPDATE = yes
+UPDATE_GROUP = yes
     The group name may be new or existing.
     If it is new, it will be created.
-    If it is existing, the group will be updated only if QUERY_GROUP_UPDATE is set to yes.
+    If it is existing, the group will be updated only if UPDATE_GROUP is set to yes.
-    If QUERY_GROUP_UPDATE is set to no, the utility exits without making any changes.
+    If UPDATE_GROUP is set to no, the utility exits without making any changes.

 [OptSet_SMITH]
 SQL_QUERY =
    SELECT pt.PersonID
    FROM PersonTable AS pt
    INNER JOIN NameTable AS nt ON pt.PersonID = nt.OwnerID
-   WHERE nt.NameType = 5 -- married name
+   --         demonstrates indented SQL comment for spacing WHERE nt.NameType = 5 -- married name
    AND nt.Surname = 'Smith'